suhanw/cli_chess/README.md

 ### Object Oriented Programming

 Using the OOP design principles, I defined a parent class to describe the common attributes for all pieces, and separate classes/modules for the different chess pieces based on how each of them behaves (i.e., how a piece is moved in a game).
-Further, I took advantage of class inheritance to group similar chess pieces, which provides them with the similar behaviors, while keeping the code DRY.
+I took advantage of class inheritance to group similar chess pieces, which provides them with similar behaviors, while keeping the code DRY.

 - `Piece`
   - `SteppingPiece`